-Support legislation and State funding that is consistent with the City's Economic Development Strategic Plan.
+Support legislation and state funding that is consistent with the City's Economic Development goals.

-Support legislation and State funding that would support educational efforts in the City of Stockton and improve educational outcomes.
+Support legislation and state funding that would support educational efforts in the City of Stockton and improve educational outcomes.

-Support legislation and State funding that would increase access to higher education for Stockton residents.
+Support legislation and state funding that would increase access to higher education for Stockton residents.